-Released in very early 1969, the first album was incredibly ground-breaking.
+Released in very early 1969, Led Zeppelin's first offering was incredibly ground-breaking.
 A mix of rock and blues with clear folk influences and a bit of late 60s psychedelia thrown in.

 Most of the songs are defined by their guitar riff as opposed to the chorus or verses.
 Yes, we can all sing “I wanna whole lotta love” but we sing “da-da-da-da-dahhh” a lot more.
 Heartbreaker is similar in that respect - crammed full of riffs.
 As is the whole album.

 Rather than release more of the same, Led Zeppelin turned things very much on their head with this, their “acoustic, folky” album.
 Yes, there is still the classic full on rock of Immigrant Song and the typical Led Zep blues rock of Since I've Been Loving You, but other tracks on this innovative album are somewhat different from what people had come to expect.